Rand-RB/KAUST_AI_Summer_Training_Project/README.md

-- mAP: The mean average precision calculates a score based on the ground-truth bounding box and the de- tected box.
-The higher the score, the better the detec- tion accuracy of the model.
+- mAP: The mean average precision calculates a score based on the ground-truth bounding box and the de- tected box.Higher scores indicate better detection accuracy.

 In addition, the loss function is used to determine how far an algorithm is from its expected output and how algorithms model data.